SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 Nowadays, advanced wireless communication, unobtrusive positioning technologies, ubiquitous camera surveillance system, and large-scale big data infrastructures have generated extensive volumes of transportation data, revolutionizing the approach to monitoring, quantifying, and modeling human travel.
-My work has encompassed a wide range of prevalent data sources within the transportation field in recent years.
-My ultimate objective is to fuse these emerging data sources to enhance urban transportation systems, rendering them more perceptible, intelligent, and efficient.
+My research aims to fuse these emerging data sources to make urban transportation systems more senseable, intelligent, and efficient.

 ### Mobile Phone Location
 The 21st century witnessed the wide spread of mobile phones with positioning sensors.